Summer Life in Boston

 - Interact with the hands-on exhibits at the Museum of Science.

-- Learn about marine life such as amazing jellies at the New England Aquarium.
+- Learn about marine life, including the amazing jellies, at the New England Aquarium.

 - Take in the films and exhibits at the John F. Kennedy Museum.